 Conclusion

-A2 refers to the presence of ‘A2 protein’ in the milk, ghee made from A2 milk is called A2 ghee.
-A2 protein is not the only criteria one should have to evaluate the quality of ghee.
+A2 refers to the presence of ‘A2 protein’ in the milk; ghee made from A2 milk is called A2 ghee.
+A2 protein is not the only criterion one should have to evaluate the quality of ghee.
 Quality of milk, cattle rearing practices and method of making the ghee are all important determinants for good quality of ghee.
 Ghee is a health booster, offers cooking benefits and is good for the mind and spirit.

-https://www.researchgate.net/publication/348658626_Indian_cow_and_A2_beta-casein_-_A_scientific_perspective_on_health_benefits
+- https://www.researchgate.net/publication/348658626_Indian_cow_and_A2_beta-casein_-_A_scientific_perspective_on_health_benefits

-https://pubmed.ncbi.nlm.nih.gov/16407643/
+- https://pubmed.ncbi.nlm.nih.gov/16407643/

-https://pubmed.ncbi.nlm.nih.gov/11425301/
+- https://pubmed.ncbi.nlm.nih.gov/11425301/

-https://pubmed.ncbi.nlm.nih.gov/21334743/
+- https://pubmed.ncbi.nlm.nih.gov/21334743/

-https://pubmed.ncbi.nlm.nih.gov/19576256/
+- https://pubmed.ncbi.nlm.nih.gov/19576256/

-https://pubmed.ncbi.nlm.nih.gov/21334743/
+- https://pubmed.ncbi.nlm.nih.gov/21334743/

-https://pubmed.ncbi.nlm.nih.gov/19576256/
+- https://pubmed.ncbi.nlm.nih.gov/19576256/

-https://www.healthline.com/nutrition/a1-vs-a2-milk#digestion
+- https://www.healthline.com/nutrition/a1-vs-a2-milk#digestion

-https://pubmed.ncbi.nlm.nih.gov/27039383/
+- https://pubmed.ncbi.nlm.nih.gov/27039383/

-https://pubmed.ncbi.nlm.nih.gov/27039383/
+- https://pubmed.ncbi.nlm.nih.gov/27039383/

-https://pubmed.ncbi.nlm.nih.gov/24649921/
+- https://pubmed.ncbi.nlm.nih.gov/24649921/

-Sciencedirectassets
+- Sciencedirectassets

-https://www.researchgate.net/figure/odine-values-of-cow-and-buffalo-pure-ghee-and-ghee-adulterated-with-individual_tbl1_311494429
+- https://www.researchgate.net/figure/odine-values-of-cow-and-buffalo-pure-ghee-and-ghee-adulterated-with-individual_tbl1_311494429

-https://www.researchgate.net/publication/281430281_Indian_Breed_Cow_Milk_-_Powerhouse_of_Health
+- https://www.researchgate.net/publication/281430281_Indian_Breed_Cow_Milk_-_Powerhouse_of_Health

-https://www.researchgate.net/publication/339499398_Ghee_Its_Properties_Importance_and_Health_Benefits
+- https://www.researchgate.net/publication/339499398_Ghee_Its_Properties_Importance_and_Health_Benefits

-https://www.imedpub.com/articles/the-versatility-of-cow-ghee-an-ayurvedaperspective.pdf
+- https://www.imedpub.com/articles/the-versatility-of-cow-ghee-an-ayurvedaperspective.pdf